-Primers come in various levels of firepower and when you have stains, you need a stain blocking primer with a lot of power, like our top choice here.
+Primers come in various levels of firepower and when you have stains, you need a stain blocking primer with a lot of power, like .
 If you put just any average primer on stained wood, on walls with water stains, or on wood with ‘knots’…and then paint it…the stains will bleed through every of paint and you will have to start over—square one.

 Why?
 The resins and tannins in wood stains such as knots and many other kinds of stains will bleed through if not stopped with a stain blocking primer.
 Primers without stain blocking components merely make different surfaces with un-alike porosity all the same: they do not block tannins and resins.
 This is oversimplified but true.

 If you want the short list here at the top,